witcher7/DevOps-Notes/linux/notes.md

 44. `strace -p <PID>` – Trace system calls
 45. `lsof -i :8080` – Find process using a port

+> Zombie Processes are those that have completed execution but still have an entry in the process table
+> Sleeping Processes are those that are waiting for an event to occur
+> Running Processes are those that are currently executing
+> Stopped Processes are those that have been paused
+> Idle Processes are those that are not doing anything
+> Waiting Processes are those that are waiting for I/O operations
 ---

 ## **User & Group Management**